 Another interesting development in marketing will be how security conferences in 2023 are transformed in a budget-constrained but Covid-weary environment.
 Travel has become expensive, not just for a conference attendee, but even more so for a vendor.
 Since there seems to be webinar fatigue, people are eager to interact in-person.
 However, it is possible that the increased costs of travel may create a greater call for local events.
 Also, since the pandemic keeps re-appearing, smaller conferences could become more desirable.

 A final point that cannot be ignored is the emergence of artificial intelligence in the marketing business.
 Many are threatened, as an AI-generated sales sheet is nearly indistinguishable from a human-created one.
 However, this is why we believe that more creativity is required to create more compelling marketing.
-AI can only synthesize already-existing materials into an insipidly and uninspired product.
+What is AI?
+Artificial Intelligence (AI) refers to the simulation of human intelligence processes by computers in an aim to mimic or exceed human cognitive abilities across a range of domains....
+More can only synthesize already-existing materials into an insipidly and uninspired product.
 It will become the subject of many legal battles as it trounces the creative arts.
 While marketing may not rise to the level of a Picasso, or a Pulitzer prize-winning poem, it still requires a creative wit that is, so far, absent in most artificially created pieces.